Black Friday 2019: The best deals to start shopping now

 Major retailers

-- Amazon: We'll be covering the best deals on Amazon every day from now until Black Friday.
+- Amazon: We're pulling out the best deals on Amazon every day from now until Black Friday.
 If you want to jump right in yourself, check out Amazon's Gold Box page.

-- Bed Bath and Beyond: From smart home to kitchen essentials, Bed Bath and Beyond has released tons of early Black Friday steals you can grab before the big day.
-We're looking at 39% off the KitchenAid Artisan Stand Mixer.
+- Bed Bath and Beyond: From smart home to kitchen essentials, Bed Bath and Beyond has released tons of early Black Friday steals you can grab today.
+That includes a great 39% off the KitchenAid Artisan Stand Mixer.

-- Best Buy: Best Buy is kicking off Black Friday early with hundreds of deals across departments.
-Whether you're looking for a new TV, laptop or gaming console, there are many deals live now at Best Buy.
+- Best Buy: Best Buy is running hundreds of deals across departments, inclduing TVs, laptops and gaming consoles.

-- GameStop: GameStop is kicking off early Black Friday deals with savings on the Xbox One and PlayStation 4.
+- GameStop: GameStop has early Black Friday deals on the Xbox One and PlayStation 4.

-- Kohl's: Black Friday savings have started online, where you'll find huge markdowns across product categories.
-Plus, save 15% with the code GIVETHANKS through Nov.
-29.
+- Kohl's: Black Friday savings include huge markdowns across product categories.
+You can also save 15% this Thanksgiving Day with the code GIVETHANKS.

 - Macy's: Black Friday savings at Macy's include nearly $80 off a classic Michael Kors tote and 75% off the bestselling Nonstick 13-Piece Cookware Set, just $29.99, down from $119.99.